Andrew-Hanlon/AsyncEnumerator/README.md

 ## Discussion

-There are likely more clever ways of implementing most of the internals of these types.
+There are likely better ways of implementing most of the internals of these types.

 The 'hack' for capturing the underlying Task-like object is not as bad as I thought it would have to be - it originally used reflection - but the current method still relies on a 'dummy' continuation.

 The main oddity I have run into is that the compiler appears to treat all generic Task-like methods as if they should behave like `Task<T>` even when their builder semantics actually follow the void returning `Task` approach.
 This means you have to 'return' a value even though the _Task_ and awaiter have no `Result` field.
 I guess this isn't the intended purpose...